paulrougieux/TiMBA/paper/paper.md

 # Statement of need
-[comment]: <> (CM: Does the paper have a section titled 'Statement of need' that clearly states what problems the software is designed to solve, who the target audience is, and its relation to other work?)
-[comment]: <> (CM: State of the field: Do the authors describe how this software compares to other commonly-used packages?)
-[comment]: <> (TH: some details on the changes made: In my view, deforestation is a consequence of land-use competition.
-Listing both here is a bit repetitive.
-As climate change and demand for ecosystem services are more causes in that perspective, I kept only land-use comptetition.
-However, deforestation is maybe more understandable for externals to the research field.)

 Globally, forests play a critical role by providing a wide range of ecological, economic, and social services, including carbon sequestration, biodiversity conservation, and timber production [@Nabuurs:2023].
 However, the increasing pressures of climate change, land-use competition, and demand for different ecosystem services necessitate sound tools for understanding forest dynamics and managing the provision of its diverse resources [@Riviere:2020].
 The forest sector is influenced by both market forces (e.g., prices, demand or supply for forest products) and non-market forces (e.g., policies and regulations targeting carbon sequestration and biodiversity conservation).
 Governmental and international institutions have implemented various and potentially conflicting policies to, e.g., mitigate deforestation [@EuropeanParliamentandCounciloftheEuropeanUnion:2023], promote sustainable management [@MacDicken:2015], and shape trade policies [@Apeti:2023].
 The implementation of such policies can have profound effects on the forest sector at the local, regional, and global scale.
 TiMBA allows for assessing the impacts of forest-related policies and their influence on far-reaching market dynamics.